 The Maritzburg College Movement (MCM) has risen to greater heights this year as it has featured in a number of platforms in and around Pietermaritzburg.
 It premiered and restaged some of its work to very receptive audiences in formal and informal performances spaces.

 In March the MCM performed a dance theatre piece in the Danz-It Studio's showcase, A Time 2 Dance, at the Hexagon Theatre.
 The piece is called 'Zabalaza' and was inspired by four questions posed by the African-American historian and civil rights activist, WEB Du Bois: What does integrity do in the face of adversity/oppression?
 What does honesty do in the face of deception?
 What does decency do in the face of insult?
 How does virtue meet brute force?
 Led by K Zuma (Sixth Form), the MCM boys put on an outstanding performance.
 The event marked the first of many collaborative projects with Danz-It Studios.
 The piece was later restaged and reworked for Epworth's ExperiDance.

 The crew started working on their new contemporary dance theatre piece called Intonga, meaning 'stick' or 'rod' in isiXhosa.
 They used the sticks as props to explore notions of Manhood in the 21st century in relation to structures and symbols of power in the South African and global context.
 The musical score was created by MCM members and senior boys, S Goddard and O Majoro.
 MCM performed 'Intonga' at St Anne's College Theatre's FUNK 2017.
 The piece was a success and the boys performed with the courage, passion and spirit for which College boys are renowned.
-MCM then performed "Oye Como Va" at Epworth's Dance Showing.
-T Lowe and M Fury featured in the Epworth LiveArt dance Company and Jazzband's Collaboration.

 In the third term MCM participated in Kearsney College's Dance@ Kearsney with "Khangela: Dream.
 Explore.
 Discover" which was based on the profound insights of renowned American astronomer, academic, and author, Carl Sagan: "Exploration is in our nature.
 We began as wanderers, and we are wanderers still.
 We have lingered long enough on the shores of the cosmic ocean.
-We are ready at last to set sail for In November, MCM participated in Lahl'umlenze@Slang.
+We are ready at last to set sail for the stars."

+In November, MCM participated in Lahl'umlenze@Slang.
 The event introduced the outreach aspect of the MCM programme to the boys.
 The motto is simple: 'Lift as you climb'.
 The boys were there early in the morning to help set up as well as spending time mentoring the young boys and girls from Slangspruit Primary School.

 MCM had a very busy schedule throughout the course of a year.
 Some platforms were identified and scheduled in advance and some poppedup along the way.
 Either way, the boys were always prepared, willing and excited to share Contemporary Dance Theatre with people across the board, on various platforms, in informal and formal spaces.
 The MCM is also gaining momentum and prominence as a force for good and change in an environment that is evolving exponentially.

 Mr B Mbontsi

+MUSIC

-MUSIC School and Chamber Choirs
+School and Chamber Choirs